Resources and FAQs

 How many Medicare sessions can I receive?

-When your GP refers you under a Mental Health Care Plan, you are eligible to receive a Medicare rebate for 10 individual psychology sessions and 10 group psychology sessions in an annual year.
+When your GP refers you under a Mental Health Care Plan, you are eligible to receive a Medicare rebate for 10 individual psychology sessions in a Calander year.
 Your GP will conduct a review to monitor your progress after your first 6 sessions and provide you with a referral letter for the additional 4 sessions.

 Can I claim through my Health Fund?